elleem/reading-notes/401/reading17.md

 ### Playwrite XPath Selectors

-2. Explain at least three techniques or best practices that can be employed to avoid getting blocked while scraping websites.

-3. What is Playwright, and how does it assist in web scraping tasks?
-Provide an example of a use case where Playwright would be particularly beneficial.

 4. Describe the purpose of using Xpath in web scraping, and provide an example of an Xpath expression to select a specific HTML element from a webpage.